turbobytes/infreqdb/README.md

 - 1500 GB EBS(gp2) costs $150/month
 - 300 GB on S3 costs $6.9/month + extra for requests, no bandwidth charges if running in EC2.

+There are additional charges for requests when using S3.
+If the data/partition structure is not optimized, it can end up costing a lot.

+$0.005 per 1,000 requests for PUT, COPY, POST, or LIST Requests
+$0.004 per 10,000 requests for GET and all other Requests

+In my use-case, I expect to do a maximum of 100 PUTs per hour = 100 * 24 * 31 = 74400/month costing $0.372/month

+GET/HEAD should cost even less, depends on cache HIT ratio I can achieve.

 ## Usage

 infreqdb is a library, not a database server.